Africa Groundwater Atlas >> Groundwater Data

 An example of private sector groundwater data is groundwater level monitoring data for a shallow aquifer at a large mine in Kwale country, Kenya, which is collected by the mine operator Base Titanium.
 This data was shared by the mine operator with the UPGro research project Gro for Good, illustrated by a poster by Mutua et al (2014).

 An example of project-based groundwater level monitoring comes from a WaterAid project in Burkina Faso, where WaterAid initiated community-based water resource monitoring.
-More information is in the case study in this Atlas.
+More information is in this case study on community monitoring in Burkina Faso.

 Adelana SMA.
 2009.
 Monitoring groundwater resources in Sub-Saharan Africa: issues and challenges.
 Groundwater and Climate in Africa: Proceedings of the Kampala Conference, June 2008, IAHS Publ.
 334.